 IPHE is open to considering this full lifecycle approach and calls to apply it for all energy vectors.
-However, based on the previous principles, and in particular to ensure a fair comparability with the other energy vectors, this second version of methodology has kept the current commonly used system boundaries, usually called from "well-to-gate", excluding the emissions from the building of the capital goods (including hydrogen production devices, etc.).
-This second version of the IPHE guidance is addressing additional aspects, such as downstream emissions associated with hydrogen conditioning in different liquid forms.
-The next step will be to also address the transport and distribution of hydrogen, and emissions associated with manufacturing of goods.
+However, based on the previous principles, and in particular to ensure a fair comparability with the other energy vectors, this third version of methodology has kept the current commonly used system boundaries, usually called from "well-to-gate", excluding the emissions from the building of the capital goods (including hydrogen production devices, etc.).
+This third version of the IPHE guidance is addressing additional aspects, such as the transport and distribution of hydrogen.